 From Nigamaśarma to the Palestinian West Bank

-FICA, in collaboration with IIC, invites you to the Annual Ila Dalmia Memorial Lecture 2018 presented by Prof. David Shulman, titled Thinking about Wickedness: From Nigarasarma to the Palestinian West Bank.
+FICA, in collaboration with India International Centre (IIC), conducted the Annual Ila Dalmia Memorial Lecture 2018.
+It was presented by Prof. David Shulman, and the lecture was titled Thinking about Wickedness: From Nigarasarma to the Palestinian West Bank.

 About the Speaker:

 Prof. David Shulman is an Indologist and regarded as one of the world’s foremost authorities on the languages of south India.
 His research embraces many fields, including the history of religion in South India, Indian poetics, Tamil Islam, Dravidian linguistics and Carnatic music.
 He was formerly professor of Indian Studies and Comparative Religion at The Hebrew University, Jerusalem and professor in the Department of Indian, Iranian and Armenian Studies.
 He now holds an appointment as Renee Lang Professor of Humanistic Studies at Hebrew University in Jerusalem.

 Prof. Shulman is a long-time activist in the Israeli-Palestinian peace movement,Ta'ayush, "Living Together," which practises Gandhian non-violent resistance in the Palestinian West Bank.

 About the Moderator:

 Shuddhabrata Sengupta is an artist and curator with the Raqs Media Collective, Delhi.

 Action initiated by Ta'ayush, "LivingTogether," of sending water convoys to isolated Palestinian villages in south Hebron.
 These villages in south Hebron are beingstarved of water in hope that the Palestinians living there will give up and move.